someblu/hexo-theme-next/README.md

 ### Exceptions

-If you use cdn for any plugins, you need to replace your cdn link.
+To use cdn for any plugins, replace the cdn link.

-For example, you want to use `fancybox` and you configured a cdn link.
+For example, to use `fancybox` with a cdn link.
 Go to NexT config and see:

 ```yml
 vendors: